CuriouzK0d3r/CuriouzK0d3r/README.md

 <h1 align="center">Hi 👋, I'm Alexandros!</h1>
 <h3 align="center">A software engineer from Greece</h3>

----

-A software engineer at ICS-FORTH in Crete, Greece.
+Working as a software engineer at ICS-FORTH in Crete, Greece.
 My professional and research interests include web application development, machine learning and studying the security/privacy aspects of online social networks.

 ---